zybbigpy/Phy5120/hw5/hw5.md

 ./dynmat force.mat 0.05 1 16 2 1
 ```

 The matrix $D$ is not symmetric.
-Then we use the this method to get a symmetrized matrix $D_s$:​
+Then we use the this method to get a symmetrized matrix $D_s$:

 $$
 D_s = \frac{1}{2}(D+D^{T})